 This means that our immune system will be humming along exactly as it should: kicking out any deadly pathogens while being all aloof and cool when pollen and peanuts come by.

-Two important ways of giving our children the right bacteria are through:
+They aren’t always an option but two powerful ways of giving our children the right bacteria are through: